ediestel/tcmve/README.md

 **Practical Implication:**
 TCMVE evaluates LLM outputs not by fluency, speed, or popularity — but by **convergence toward metaphysical truth** grounded in Thomistic first principles.
+- TCMVE **automatically rewrites prompts** using Thomistic metaphysical constraints (act/potency, essence/existence, causality) before submission to LLMs — then ranks outputs by **convergence to being**, not fluency.
 Use it to:
 - Detect subtle errors in reasoning across models
 - Rank responses by ontological coherence